Remember the Man Caught in Adultery

 Frederica Mathewes-Green, who was an "anti-war, mother-earth, feminist, hippie college student," said "We... thought, back then, that few abortions would ever be done.
 It’s a grim experience, going through an abortion, and we assumed a woman would choose one only as a last resort.
 We were fighting for that 'last resort.'" ("When Abortion Suddenly Stopped Making Sense" in National Review, January 22, 2016)

-As I pointed out to a protester at a church-sponsored celebration of life after the overturning of Roe v.
+As I pointed out to a protester at a church-sponsored "Celebrating Life" event after the overturning of Roe v.
 Wade, we women have rights that we did not have 50 years ago.
-Likewise, men are more likely to be held responsible.
+Likewise, men are more likely to be held responsible today to provide child support.
 It's not 1973.

 It's no longer 1973.